Mayfair: Grosvenor family and estates

 Building on Mayfair began in the 1660s on the corner of Piccadilly, and progressed along the north side of that street.
-Burlington House was started between 1664 and 1665 by John Denham and sold two years later to Richard Boyle, 1st Earl of Burlington who asked Hugh May to complete it.
+Burlington House was started between 1664 and 1665 by John Denham and sold two years later to Richard Boyle, 1st Earl of Burlington, who asked Hugh May to complete it.
 The house was extensively modified through the 18th century, and is the only one of this era to survive into the 21st century.

-The origins of major development began when Sir Thomas Grosvenor, 3rd Baronet married Mary Davis, heiress to part of the Manor of Ebury, in 1677.
+The origins of major development began when Sir Thomas Grosvenor, 3rd Baronet, married Mary Davies, heiress to part of the Manor of Ebury, in 1677.
 The Grosvenor family gained 500 acre of land, of which around 100 acre lay south of Oxford Street and east of Park Lane.
 The land was referred to as "The Hundred Acres" in early deeds.

 In 1721, the London Journal reported "the ground upon which the May Fair formerly was held is marked out for a large square, and several fine streets and houses are to be built upon it".
-Sir Richard Grosvenor, 4th Baronet asked the surveyor Thomas Barlow to design the street layout which has survived mostly intact to the present day despite most of the properties being rebuilt.
+Sir Richard Grosvenor, 4th Baronet, asked the surveyor Thomas Barlow to design the street layout, which has survived mostly intact to the present day despite most of the properties being rebuilt.
 Barlow proposed a grid of wide, straight streets, with a large park (now Grosvenor Square) as a centrepiece.

 Buildings were constructed in quick succession, and by the mid-18th century the area was covered in houses.
-Much of the land was owned by seven estates – Burlington, Millfield, Conduit Mead, Albemarle Ground, the Berkeley, the Curzon and, most importantly, the Grosvenor.
+Much of the land was owned by seven estates: Burlington, Millfield, Conduit Mead, Albemarle Ground, the Berkeley, the Curzon and, most importantly, the Grosvenor.
 Of the original properties constructed in Mayfair, only the Grosvenor estate survives intact and owned by the same family, who became the Dukes of Westminster in 1874.
 Chesterfield Street is one of the few streets that has 18th-century properties on both sides, with a single exception, and is probably the least altered road in the area.